iainfm/splatt/README.md

 Virtual shooting range configurations for different distances and disciplines

+Indicator to show target is acquired (red) and in the bull scoring ring (green)

 Audio-detection of the 'shot' with configurable threshold for dry and live firing.

 Auto-reset of target after the shot is taken for hands-free operation